MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 ## Project setup

-To get started, you need to download the sample project using the following steps:
+To get started, download the sample project using the following steps:

 1. Open Visual Studio Code.